unblinking/trappykeepy/README.md

 ## First Admin

-To create the first administrator user, connect to the database and insert the user by running the tk.users_create function.
+To create the first administrator app user, connect to the database as `dbowner` and insert the user by running the tk.users_create function.
 Here is an example using development values:

 ```sql
 SELECT * FROM tk.users_create('foo', 'passwordfoo', 'foo@example.com', '2');